Brett Randell

 Brett Graham Randell (born 20 May 1995) is a New Zealand cricketer.
 He made his List A debut for Northern Districts on 18 January 2017 in the 2016–17 Ford Trophy.
 Prior to his List A debut, he was part of New Zealand's squad for the 2014 Under-19 Cricket World Cup.

 He made his first-class debut for Northern Districts on 21 March 2017 in the 2016–17 Plunket Shield season.
 He made his Twenty20 debut for Northern Districts in the 2017–18 Super Smash on 15 December 2017.
 In June 2018, he was awarded a contract with Northern Districts for the 2018–19 season.

 In March 2023, he earned his maiden call-up to the New Zealand A cricket team for their first-class series against Australia.

 In August 2024, Randell signed for Somerset County Cricket Club as an overseas player for their final three 2024 County Championship Division One fixtures.

+On 8 March 2026, Randell took five wickets in five balls in a Plunket Shield match, becoming the first player to do so in first-class cricket.